QoS Improvement in Multi User Cellular-Symbiotic Radio Network Assisted by Active-STAR-RIS

 In the design of passive symbiotic radio networks, a pivotal factor is the quantity of energy harvested by the SBD devices.
-In this section, adhering to the constraint outlined in Eq. \ref{eq:subeq11g}, we depict the rate of information exchange in the network as it correlates with the fluctuations in the energy harvesting capacity for each SBD.
+In this section, adhering to the constraint outlined in \eqref{eq:subeq11g}, we depict the rate of information in the network as it correlates with the fluctuations in the energy harvesting capacity for each SBD.

-As illustrated in Fig. \ref{fig:R_epsilon}, it is evident that as the energy harvesting capability of the devices increases, indicating a higher capacity to store energy from ambient waves, the information throghput in the network also rises.
-It is worth noting that the average energy required for transmitting a pulse by passive IoT devices is about 1-10 $\mu$W \cite{r22222,r6333,r6444,r6555}.
+As illustrated in Fig. \ref{fig:R_epsilon}, the information throughput in the network increases with the energy harvesting capability of the devices.
+This rise in throughput is due to the enhanced ability of each SBD to store energy from ambient waves, which in turn accelerates the speed of information modulation.
+Consequently, the first phase rate, linked to the CSR structure, also experiences an increase.
+It is worth noting that the average energy required for transmitting a pulse by passive IoT devices is about 1-10 \si{\micro\watt} \cite{r22222,r6333,r6444,r6555}.

 Moreover, in this approach, it is apparent that utilizing the A3C algorithm leads to an increase in the total information exchange rate compared to the other two methods.